KCisSICKnasty/SICKnasty-FO4/README.md

 - Scans F4SE DLLs for game version support
 - Scans your mod setup for potential issues.
 - Automatically update Complex Sorter INIs for the latest xEdit.

+_STEAM - Boost Lite-_

+Feature: Reduces the amount of GPU, CPU, & RAM usage from Steam so Fallout 4 can use it.

+Instructions:

+- In your Steam app, click on "Steam" in the top left corner.
+- In the dropdown menu, click on "Settings".
+- In the left menu, click on "Friends & Chat".
+- Deactivate "Sign in to friends when Steam starts".
+- In the left menu again, click on "Interface".
+- Change "Start Up Location" to Library.
+- Deactivate the following:
+	- Run Steam when my computer starts
+	- Ask which account to use each time Steam starts
+	- Start Steam in Big Picture Mode.
+	- Enable smooth scrolling in web views
+	- Enable GPU accelerated rendering in web views
+	- Enable hardware video decoding, if supported
+- In MO2, right-click on "STEAM - Boost Lite" on the left side under the "Tools" seperator.
+- Select "Open in Explorer".
+- Rename the file extension from ".txt" to ".bat".
+- Make a copy of your new .bat and place it in your Steam root folder.
+- Make another copy and place it somewhere you can regularly access it.
+- Start Steam from this .bat and enjoy!

 __Optional Mods:__